 i.
-Human Resources conducts exit interviews with employees who voluntarily leave the district.
-Human Resources will maintain a database of exit interviews, analyze the data for patterns impacting particular monitored groups, and implement concrete measures that utilize this information
+Conduct exit interviews with employees who voluntarily leave the district, maintain a database of exit interviews, analyze the data for patterns impacting particular monitored groups, and implement concrete measures that utilize this information.

 COMPONENT 14: PERSONS WITH DISABILITIES

 CCR, Title 5, § 53025